TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 4. Confirm new password.
 4. Click Run or Start.

+## Automatic updates
+It is recommended to keep both NextCloudPi and Nextcloud up to date all the time.
+NextCloudPi can perform automatic updates.

+### NextCloudPi: nc-autoupdate-ncp
+Automatically update NextCloudPi.

+#### How to enable
+1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the user to be notified when new updates are installed (default=admin).
+4. Click Run or Start.

+### Nextcloud: unattended-upgrades
+Enable Automatic installation of security updates to keep your cloud safe.

+#### How to enable
+1. Navigate to `unattended-upgrades` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change `AUTOREBOOT` to `yes` if you want your Raspberry Pi to reboot automatically in order to apply updates (optional).
+4. Click Run or Start.

 ## Dynamic DNS
 In order to reach the cloud from the internet, a dynamic DNS service must be enabled.
 One possibility is to do this on the local router.
 However, several providers are direcltly supported by NextCloudPi.